cspotz/Paris-Heartbeat/README.md

 *    **Tslearn**, **sklearn** and **xgboost** for clustering and machine learning.

 ## Data collection
 Vélib data is available via a live API but offers no history.
 I built a pipeline to collect it every 10 minutes during 15 days.

-The choice of a 10-minute interval is directly related to the characteristic duration of a bike ride (20-30 minutes).
+**Choice of frequency:** The choice of a 10-minute interval is directly related to the characteristic duration of a bike ride (20-30 minutes).
 This allows the capture of meaningful information about individual bike displacements, while avoiding redundant data in the dataset..
 ### Key Steps:
 1.  **API Request:** Data is fetched from two endpoints: station information (static) and status (dynamic).
 ```python